banh622/imageclipper_plus/README.md

 Once the program is run from the command line, a window will open with the first image.
 The following commands and their usage are found both in the help function and summarized below:

-Right Click: Draw a box\n
+Right Click: Draw a box<br />
-Left Click: If inside a box, moves the box; if close to the border, re-sizes the box.\n
+Left Click: If inside a box, moves the box; if close to the border, re-sizes the box.<br />
-Tab: Iterates through the object types.\n
+Tab: Iterates through the object types.<br />
-Space: Saves all the drawn boxes for the image displayed.\n Right Arrow: Go to the next image in the directory.\n Left Arrow: Go to the previous image in the directory.\n
+Space: Saves all the drawn boxes for the image displayed.<br />
+Right Arrow: Go to the next image in the directory.<br />
+Left Arrow: Go to the previous image in the directory.<br />
 Delete: Removes all drawn boxes.